-Subscribers submitting a speed test must indicate the speed tier they are subscribing to.
-Since speed tests can only be used to change the status of locations from "served" to "underserved," only speed tests of subscribers that subscribe to tiers at 100/20 Mbps and above are considered.
-If the household subscribes to a speed tier of 100/20 Mbps or higher and the speed test yields a speed below 100/20 Mbps, this service offering will not count towards the location being considered served.
+Subscribers submitting a speed test must indicate the speed tier to which they subscribe.
+If the household subscribes to a speed tier of between 25/3 Mbps and 100/20 Mbps and the speed test results in a speed below 25/3 Mbps, this broadband service will not be considered to determine the status of the location.
+If the household subscribes to a speed tier of 100/20 Mbps or higher and the speed test yields a speed below 100/20 Mbps, this service offering will not count towards the location being considered served or underserved.
 However, even if a particular service offering is not meeting the speed threshold, the eligibility status of the location may not change.
 For example, if a location is served by 100 Mbps licensed fixed wireless and 500 Mbps fiber, conducting a speed test on the fixed wireless network that shows an effective speed of 70 Mbps does not change the status of the location from served to underserved.

 A service provider may rebut an area speed test challenge by providing speed tests, in the manner described above, for at least 10% of the customers in the challenged area.
 The customers must be randomly selected.
-Providers must apply the 80/80 rule10, i.e., 80% of these locations must experience a speed that equals or exceeds 80% of the speed threshold.
+Providers must apply the 80/80 rule, 10 i.e., 80% of these locations must experience a speed that equals or exceeds 80% of the speed threshold.
 For example, 80% of these locations must have a download speed of at least 20 Mbps (that is, 80% of 25 Mbps) and an upload speed of at least 2.4 Mbps to meet the 25/3 Mbps threshold and must have a download speed of at least 80 Mbps and an upload speed of 16 Mbps to be meet the 100/20 Mbps speed tier.
 Only speed tests conducted by the provider between the hours of 7 p.m. and 11 p.m. local time will be considered as evidence for a challenge rebuttal.